awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.NodeJs.04.md

 + `year` – The partition key\.
 The attribute type is number\.
 + `title` – The sort key\.
 The attribute type is string\.

 To find all movies released during a year, you need to specify only the `year`\.
-You can also provide the `title` to retrieve a subset of movies based on some condition \(on the sort key\); for example, to find movies released in 2014 that have a title starting with the letter "A"\.
+You can also provide the `title` to retrieve a subset of movies based on some condition \(on the sort key\).
+For example, you can find movies released in 2014 that have a title starting with the letter "A"\.

-In addition to `query`, there is also a `scan` method that can retrieve all the table data\.
+In addition to the `query` method, you also can use the `scan` method, which can retrieve all the table data\.

 To learn more about querying and scanning data, see [Working with Queries](Query.md) and [Working with Scans](Scan.md), respectively\.